awsdocs/amazon-ecs-developer-guide/doc_source/AWS_Fargate.md

 Clusters can contain tasks using both the Fargate and EC2 launch types\.
 When viewing your clusters in the AWS Management Console, Fargate and EC2 task counts are displayed separately\.

-For more information about Amazon ECS clusters, including a walkthrough for creating a cluster, see [Amazon ECS Clusters](ECS_clusters.md)\.
+For more information about Amazon ECS clusters, including a walkthrough for creating a cluster, see [Amazon ECS Clusters](clusters.md)\.

+## Fargate Spot<a name="fargate-spot"></a>

+Amazon ECS capacity providers enable you to use both Fargate and Fargate Spot capacity with your Amazon ECS tasks\.

+With Fargate Spot you can run interruption tolerant Amazon ECS tasks at a discounted rate compared to the Fargate price\.
+Fargate Spot runs tasks on spare compute capacity\.
+When AWS needs the capacity back, your tasks will be interrupted with a two\-minute warning\.
+For more information, see [Using AWS Fargate Capacity Providers](fargate-capacity-providers.md)\.

 ## Fargate Task Retirement<a name="fargate-task-retirement"></a>